BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Doorward of Meduseld** `PASSIVE`

-As long as Theoden is alive and on the battlefield, Hama and any Rohan Royal Guard within 6" of him count as having the [Dominant] (2) special rule.
+So long as Théoden is alive and on the battlefield, Háma and any Rohan Royal Guard within 6" of him count as having the [Dominant] (2) special rule.

 </div>